 Step 3 – Removing the Screws

 Two screws on the end of the door secure the latch.
 Remove these two screws, and gently pull out the latch mechanism and its cartridge.
+If you live in a windy area, place a heavy object against the door or use tape to keep it from opening up after you've removed the lock.

 Step 4 – Finding a Replacement